aammd/MS_computational_ecology_opinion/compecol.md

 rather, ecology would benefit from introducing more quantitative skills and reasoning across all courses, and introductory ones in particular [@hoff16dam].
-Instead of dividing the field further between empirically and theoretically minded scientists, this would showcase quantitative skills are being transversal to all questions that ecology can address.
+Instead of dividing the field further between empirically and theoretically minded scientists, this would showcase quantitative skills as transversal to all questions that ecology can address.
 What to teach, and how to integrate it to the existing curriculum, does of course requires discussion and consensus building by the community.

 A related problem is that most practising ecologists are terrible role models